elikaortega/elikaortegadotnet/_pages/cv.md

 *Edited Issues*

-  * Digital Humanities 2018 Special Issue. _Digital Scholarship in the Humanities._ 36.1.
+  * Digital Humanities 2018 Bridges/Puentes Special Issue. _Digital Scholarship in the Humanities._ 36.1.
 June 2021.
 With Ernesto Priani and Glen Worthey.
-  * Digital Humanities in Spanish and Portuguese. _Hispania._ (In press).
+  * Digital Humanities in Spanish and Portuguese. _Hispania._ (Forthcoming Dec.
+2021).
 With Megan J. Myers and Susanna Allés Torrent.

 *Reviews*